25 Aug John McCain’s Battle With Brain Cancer

 Other types of Treatments

 Immunotherapy is a treatment that entails utilizing the body’s own immune system to recognize and target the cancer.
 This function is similar to how the immune system fights infections and other diseases.
 The medical community is particularly excited about immunotherapy-based treatments for glioblastoma, which together with vaccines and other targeted therapies, is the subject of clinical trials being conducted across the country.
-According to the National Institutes of Health’s clinical trials database, 274 glioblastoma studies around the U.S. are active or recruiting.
+According to the National Institutes of Health’s clinical trials database, more than 300 glioblastoma studies around the U.S. are active or recruiting.

 Chemotherapy and radiation are most responsive in the types of glioblastoma that usually occur among a younger population.
 However, of potential relevance to Senator McCain, the types of tumors identified to be responsive to immunotherapy often occur in older people.
 This is also the case for those who have a genetic profile that results in tumors with many mutations.
 This creates a situation with various different antigens (which spur an immune response) that are recognized by the immunotherapy.